eduardylopes/image-generator/README.md

    - `CONTAINER_ID`: This variable holds the element ID that will be targeted for capturing a screenshot.
 If this variable is omitted, the entire web page will be captured.

    - `NODE_ENV`: This variable is used to specify the execution environment.
-When running the project locally, set `NODE_ENV` to "loca".
+When running the project locally, set `NODE_ENV` to "local".
 For production deployment, set it to "production".

 ## Installation and Setup